 - Clear Answers – We keep you informed and reduce all the jargon

 - Your Team – your own case handlers and direct contact information.
 Click here to view a list of key conveyancing staff

 - Expertise – Quality Conveyancer Scheme accredited, Lexcel approved and Trades Union recommended

 - Nationwide Coverage – Throughout England and Wales

-BBH Legal Services Limited are not on conveyancing comparison websites so, if you would like for us to quote for your transaction please click here to access our online quote calculator.
+BBH Legal Services Limited are not on conveyancing comparison websites so, if you would like for us to quote for your transaction please click here.
 This will provide you with a full breakdown of our fees and disbursements.

 BUYING YOUR NEW BUILD HOMEBBH Legal Services Limited has a specialist New Build Property Team.
 They have vast experience in dealing with new developments for residential purposes which includes many schemes such as: